Fine-tune BERT Model for Sentiment Analysis in Google Colab

 6 min read

 Sentiment Analysis is a major task in Natural Language Processing (NLP) field.
-It is used to understand the sentiments of the customer/people for products, movies, and other such things, whether they feel positive, negative, or neutral about it.
+Businesses use it to understand customer sentiments toward products, movies, and other items, determining whether they feel positive, negative, or neutral.
 It helps companies and other related entities to know about their products/services and helps them to work on the feedback to further improve it.

 This article was published as a part of the Data Science Blogathon